Ayanmullick/PS.NetWasmAzCosmos/README.md

 This project demonstrates recompiling basic inline PowerShell (from `<script type="pwsh">` blocks in `index.html`) to C# for execution in the browser using .NET WebAssembly.
 The sample prints "Hello World" and fetches data from Azure Cosmos DB directly from the browser (key provided via environment/secret), showing how PowerShell logic can run entirely client-side without Blazor by translating PowerShell code into C# and hosting it via WebAssembly.

-The `src/` folder contains the C# entry point (generated from PowerShell) and the HTML/JS host for browser execution.
-Build outputs are separated into `build/` and `publish/` folders.
+The `src/` folder contains the HTML/JS host and all build-time logic.
+Inline `<script type="pwsh">` blocks are parsed at build time by an MSBuild task defined in `src/CompilePwshScripts.csx` (powered by RoslynCodeTaskFactory and the PowerShell SDK) which generates the C# that runs in WebAssembly. `src/RestMap.Helpers.cs` provides the Cosmos REST helpers the generated code calls.

 ## Prerequisites